-Goldray's Bird Friendly Glass is a durable, pigmented glass enamel permanently fused to the first surface of a lite for use on the exterior of a building to deter birds from flying into the structure.
-Also referred to as First Surface Ceramic Frit, this product is available in many solid colors and patterns, and has exceptional chemical, UV and weather resistant properties, which enable it to withstand the elements in exterior applications.
+Goldray's Bird-Friendly Glass is a durable, pigmented glass enamel permanently fused to the first surface of a lite for use on the exterior of a building to deter birds from flying into the structure.
+Also referred to as First Surface Ceramic Frit, this product is available in many solid colors and patterns and has an exceptional chemical, UV and weather-resistant properties, which enable it to withstand the elements in exterior applications.

 A newer study suggests using color to aid in avoiding bird strikes on glass.
 Red hues are statistically greater at deterring collisions than any other color.
 The science behind this is that red is a common color among predators in the animal kingdom.
 Instinctually birds will avoid flying headlong into a situation that they perceive to be dangerous.
 With that being said, using a pattern with the 2"x4" rule and a visible frit offers the greatest possibility of avoidance.